Anthropology and Sociology

-Research and teaching at the Department is premised on the understanding that problems affecting various regions yet experienced differently by men and women in different locations across the world can be productively examined by way of empirically sound and theoretically sophisticated comparative scholarship.
-Be it in Africa, the Middle East, South Asia, as well as Europe, North and South America, our research is primarily geared towards the ethnographic analysis of social, political, economic, legal and cultural phenomena in the following domains:
+Be it in Africa, the Middle East, South and Southeast Asia, as well as in Europe, North and South America, our research is primarily geared toward the analysis of social, political, economic, legal, and cultural phenomena across the following domains: